HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

-# Lesson Plan Week 1
+# Lesson Plan JavaScript 1 Week 1

 ## Agenda

 The purpose of this class is to introduce to the student:

-(1) The 2 types of websites: static vs. dynamic
+- The 2 types of websites: static vs. dynamic
-(2) The pillars of web development: HTML/CSS/JavaScript (3) What are variables
+- The pillars of web development: HTML/CSS/JavaScript
+- What are variables
-(4) How to name variables properly
+- How to name variables properly
-(5) What are the basic data types
+- What are the basic data types
-(6) What are the compound data types
+- What are the compound data types

 ## Core concepts